-Participation in student organizations are an integral part of the student college experience and offers experiences beyond the classroom environment.
-Benefits to participating in student organizations are networking, peer support, and opportunities to grow personally and professionally in the field of social work.
+Participation in student organizations is an integral part of the student college experience and offers experiences beyond the classroom environment.
+The benefits of participating in student organizations are networking, peer support, and opportunities to grow personally and professionally in the field of social work.
 There are several student social work organizations in the Department of Social Work

-Bilingual Students' Social Work Organization (BSSWO)
+Multicultural Student Social Work Organization (MSSWO)

-The Bilingual Students' Social Work Club was chartered at MTSU in 2019 for the following purposes: to be a safe space for bilingual social work students; to enhance and expand professional skills of the members; to learn more about diverse communities and how to serve them; and to improve individual and group cultural awareness and cultural sensitivity.
-Applications for membership are available in the Social Work office.
-Additional information is located at https://www.mtsu.edu/socialwork/BilingualStudentsSW.php
+The Bilingual Students' Social Work Club was chartered at MTSU in 2019 for the following purposes: to be a safe space for bilingual social work students; to enhance and expand the professional skills of the members; to learn more about diverse communities and how to serve them; and to improve individual and group cultural awareness and cultural sensitivity.
+Membership applications are available in the Social Work office.